ElevenfiftyAcademy/IntroPortfolio/README.md

 ---

 ### Expanding
 If for some reason you have time, feel free to add the contact section, using <a href="https://formspree.io/">Formspree</a> for the form.
-You will likely not have time, however.
+You will likely not have time.

 Good luck.